Petersburg in Lincoln County, Tennessee — The American South (East South Central)

 Erected by Tennessee Historical Commision.
 (Marker Number 3G 15.)

 Location.
 35° 19.192′ N, 86° 38.231′ W. Marker is in Petersburg, Tennessee, in Lincoln County.
 Marker is on Petersburg Square, in the median.
 Touch for map.
 The marker is in the center of the knoll.
 Marker is at or near this postal address: 200 Southside Square, Petersburg TN 37144, United States of America.

 Other nearby markers.
-At least 8 other markers are within 14 miles of this marker, as the crow flies.
-Martyred (approx. 12.2 miles away); Women of the Confederacy (approx. 12.2 miles away); Lincoln County in the Civil War (approx. 12.2 miles away); Confederate Park (approx. 12.2 miles away); Camp Blount (approx. 12.2 miles away); Bell's Route Trail of Tears (approx. 12.3 miles away); Camp Blount (approx. 12.9 miles away); Andrew Jackson (approx. 13.3 miles away).
+At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
+Martyred (approx. 12.2 miles away); Women of the Confederacy (approx. 12.2 miles away); Lincoln County in the Civil War (approx. 12.2 miles away); Confederate Park Cannon (approx. 12.2 miles away); Confederate Park (approx. 12.2 miles away); Bell's Route Trail of Tears (approx. 12.3 miles away); Camp Blount (approx. 12.9 miles away); Andrew Jackson (approx. 13.3 miles away).

 Credits.
 This page was last revised on July 19, 2017.
 This page originally submitted on June 5, 2010, by Stephen D Surowitz of Petersburg, Tennessee.
 This page has been viewed 1,020 times since then and 137 times this year.
 Photo 1. submitted on June 5, 2010, by Stephen D Surowitz of Petersburg, Tennessee. • Craig Swain was the editor who published this page.

 Editor’s want-list for this marker.
 A wide view photo of the marker and the surrounding area in context. • Can you help?